nicklockwood/GLView/README.md

     - (GLImage *)initWithSize:(CGSize)size scale:(CGFloat)scale drawingBlock:(GLImageDrawingBlock)drawingBlock;

 These methods allow you to create a new GLImage by drawing the contents directly using Core Graphics.
 The first and second arguments specify the size and scale of the image, and the third argument is a block function that you use to do your drawing.
 The block takes a single argument which is the CGContextRef for you to draw into.
 See the "Drawing" tab in the GLImage Demo example app for a demonstration.

+    + (GLImage *)imageWithData:(NSData *)data scale:(CGFloat)scale;
+    - (GLImage *)initWithData:(NSData *)data scale:(CGFloat)scale;

+These methods allow you to create a GLImage from an NSData object.
+The data content should correspond to an image file in one of the formats supported by `imageWithContentsOfFile:`.
+The image size and format is derived automatically from the data.
+The scale parameter can be used to indicate the display resolution that the image is optimised for.

+    - (GLImage *)imageWithPremultipliedAlpha:(BOOL)premultipliedAlpha;

+Images that have translucent parts can either use premultiplied or non-premultiplied alpha. iOS typically uses premultiplied alpha when loading images and this is the default for non-PVR images.
+PVR images generated using Apple's command-line tools do not have premultiplied alpha, so for PVR images it is assumed that the image does not have premultiplied alpha.
+Some tools however generate PVR images with premultiplied alpha, and since there is no way to detect this from the file format, these images will render incorrectly when loaded with GLImage.
+To correct this, use this method with a value of YES to create a version of the image that will render correctly.

+    - (GLImage *)imageWithOrientation:(UIImageOrientation)orientation;

+If your image is flipped or was rotated to fit into a larger image map, you can change the orientation at which it is displayed by updating the orientation with this method.
+This method doesn't change the image pixels, it only affects the way in which it is displayed by the `drawAtPoint:` and `drawInRect:` methods.

+    - (GLImage *)imageWithClipRect:(CGRect)clipRect;

+This method can be used to set the clipping rect for the image.
+This is useful if you are loading a PVR texture image where the content is smaller than the image bounds but, due to the PVR format restrictions, the image file has to be a square with power-of-two sides.
+Note that the clipping rect is measured in texture pixels, not in image coordinates, and does not take into account the scale factor or previous clipping.
+You can determine the actual texture Size from the textureSize property of the image. **Note:** Adjusting the clipRect will also adjust the image size accordingly, however you can override this by calling `imageWithSize:` afterwards.

+    - (GLImage *)imageWithScale:(CGFloat)scale;

+This method can be used to set the image scale.
+Modifying the scale will automatically update the image size accordingly, but will not actually change the image pixels.
+In the unlikely case that you wish to set the scale without modifying the image size, you can override call `imageWithSize:` afterwards to restore the original size.

+    - (GLImage *)imageWithSize:(CGSize)size;

+This method can be used to set the image size.
+This method does not actually modify the image pixels, it merely changes the default horizontal and vertical scale factor at which the image is drawn when using the `drawAtPoint:` method.

 	- (void)bindTexture;

 This method is used to bind the underlying OpenGL texture of the GLImage prior to using it for OpenGL drawing.